wing5wong/artisan-whs-static/source/_events/2024-05-13_pink-shirt-day-16-17-may.md

 ---
-title: '"Pink Accessory" Day (16 & 17 May)'
+title: '"Pink Accessory" Day '
-date: 2024-05-16T01:16:46.067Z
+date: 2024-05-17T01:16:46.067Z
 ---
-Hey everyone, Pink Shirt Day is this Thursday, 16 and Friday, 17 of May!
+Hey everyone, Pink Accessory Day is this Friday!

-There will be fun games on the field on Thursday as well as an open mic on Friday.
-We will also be selling cupcakes outside of H block across the two days so bring a gold coin and wear some pink accessories to show your support! (not full mufti).
+Pink accessories may be worn on Friday.
+There will be fun games on the field on Friday as well as an open mic.
+We will also be selling cupcakes outside of H block on Thursday and Friday so bring a gold coin and wear some pink accessories to show your support! (not full mufti).

 If you wish to sign up for the open mic, please fill out the form below..